tjacobson13/LIRI/README.md

 ### do-what-it-says : takes the input from random.txt and then preforms spotify-this-song on it
 #### do-what-it-says      (and change logs.txt file if you want to change it)

+# Shown in action here : https://i.imgur.com/ODKMR77.gifv
+# also liri.gif in this directory.